awsdocs/amazon-redshift-developer-guide/doc_source/r_WF_LISTAGG.md

 ## Arguments<a name="r_WF_LISTAGG-arguments"></a>

 DISTINCT
 \(Optional\) A clause that eliminates duplicate values from the specified expression before concatenating\.
 Trailing spaces are ignored, so the strings `'a'` and `'a '` are treated as duplicates\.
 LISTAGG uses the first value encountered\.
-For more information, see [Significance of Trailing Blanks](r_Character_types.md#r_Character_types-significance-of-trailing-blanks)\.
+For more information, see [Significance of trailing blanks](r_Character_types.md#r_Character_types-significance-of-trailing-blanks)\.